-The Pelicans play their home games at Coastal Federal Field in Myrtle Beach, South Carolina, which is considered perhaps the top pitchers' park in affiliated baseball.
+The Pels' home, formerly Coastal Federal Field, is considered perhaps the top pitchers' park in affiliated baseball.

 - * Series canceled due to Hurricane Floyd with Myrtle Beach and Wilmington tied at two games apiece.